lv2/pugl/README.md

-PUGL
+Pugl
 ====

-Pugl is a minimal portable API for GUIs which supports embedding and is suitable for use in plugins.
-It works on X11, Mac OS X, and Windows.
-GUIs can be drawn with OpenGL or Cairo.
+Pugl (PlUgin Graphics Library) is a minimal portable API for GUIs which is suitable for use in plugins.
+It works on X11, MacOS, and Windows, and supports OpenGL and Cairo graphics contexts.

-Pugl is vaguely similar to GLUT, but with some significant distinctions:
+Pugl is vaguely similar to other libraries like GLUT and GLFW, but with some significant distinctions:

- * Minimal in scope, providing only what is necessary to draw and receive keyboard and mouse input.
+ * Minimal in scope, providing only a small interface to isolate platform-specific details from applications.

+ * Support for embedding in other windows, so Pugl can be used to draw several "widgets" inside a larger GUI.

+ * Simple and extensible event-based API that makes dispatching in application or toolkit code easy without too much boilerplate.

- * No reliance on static data whatsoever, so the API can be used in plugins or multiple independent parts of a program.
+ * Unlike GLFW, context is explicit and there is no static data whatsoever, so Pugl can be used in plugins or several independent parts of a program.

- * Single implementation, which is small, liberally licensed Free / Open Source Software, and suitable for direct inclusion in programs if avoiding a library dependency is desired.
+ * Unlike GLUT, there is a single implementation which is modern, small, liberally licensed Free Software, and suitable for vendoring and static linking to avoid dependency problems.

- * Support for embedding in other windows, so Pugl code can draw to a widget inside a larger GUI.

- * More complete support for keyboard input, including additional "special" keys, modifiers, and support for detecting individual modifier key presses.
+ * More complete support for keyboard input than GLUT, including additional "special" keys, modifiers, and international text input.

 For more information, see <http://drobilla.net/software/pugl>.